205 North Quay

-205 North Quay is a skyscraper in the city of Brisbane, Queensland, Australia.
-The tower will provide office space.
-205 North Quay was designed by Hassell, REX and Richards & Spence after a design competition was held in 2019.
-The designed includes outdoor terraces on every level and rooftop facilities.
+205 North Quay is a 37-storey skyscraper in the city of Brisbane, Queensland, Australia.
+The tower, which provides office space, was designed by Hassell, REX and Richards & Spence after a design competition was held in 2019.
+The design includes outdoor terraces on every level and rooftop facilities.

-The project is being developed by Cbus Property and Nielson Properties, together with Brisbane’s Raniga family.
+The project was developed by Cbus Property and Nielson Properties, together with Brisbane’s Raniga family, and constructed by Hutchinson Builders, costing a reported $600 million AUD.
+Construction completed in December 2024.

+The anchor tenant of 205 North Quay, occupying 33 floors, is Services Australia, whose move into the building upon its opening served to amalgamate their numerous prior lease holdings in Brisbane into one central office location.
+The building does not feature a Services Australia customer service centre.

-Level Two will house a gym, wellness studio, shower facilities and an open-air 25 m swimming pool.
+The ground floor features an auditorium and level 2 houses a gym, wellness studio, shower facilities and a 25 m swimming pool.